 The police street violence at the Genoa G8 summit against the peaceful protesters and the raid at their headquarters – the Diaz school – in July 2001 is one of those episodes a country must be deeply ashamed of

-It was the Berlusconi governement’s deliberate plan to discredit and eliminate the anti-globalization movement which left a trail of blood behind.
+It was the Berlusconi government’s deliberate plan to discredit and eliminate the anti-globalization movement which left a trail of blood behind.

 It was also a metaphor of the relationships between Power and People to come.

-It was a pre-emtive use of State torture that anticipated the ‘legal’ C.I.A. cruelty in the after 9.11 ‘war on terror’.
+It was a pre-emptive use of State torture that anticipated the ‘legal’ C.I.A. cruelty in the after 9.11 ‘war on terror’.

 The perpetrators of the ferocity at the Genoa G8 summit have remained almost unpunished because of the omertà (the code of silence) of the police officials and of the authorities and because the crime of torture does not exist in Italy – until today!
 In April 2015 the European Court of Human Rights ruled that those atrocities “amounted to ‘torture’”.

 This is the story of those three days in which the Constitutional State was suspended, and Italy went back to the fascist regime, the way I lived and ‘felt’ them.

 The raid on the “Armando Diaz” school took place during the 27th G8 meeting in Genoa in 2001… The school building was the temporary headquarters of the Genoa Social Forum, led by Vittorio Agnoletto.
 A nearby building, housing the anti-globalization organization Indymedia and lawyers affiliated with the Genoa Social Forum, was also raided.
 On July 21, 2001, shortly before midnight, mobile divisions of the State Police of Genoa, Rome and Milan attacked the buildings, with the operational support of some battalions of the Carabinieri.